dophist/kaldi-lstm/simple/README.md

 simple version
 ===
-This is standard LSTM implementation, BPTT is performed on an utterance level.
+This is standard LSTM implementation, using epoch-wise BPTT training algorithm.

 TODO:
 ---